sndwvs/xradio/README.md

 # Driver for the Allwinner xradio xr819 wifi chip

 This is an experimental wifi driver for the Orange Pi Zero.
-It is supposed to replace the driver provided by armbian which is not supported anymore.
+It is supposed to replace the driver provided by armbian (www.armbian.com) which is not supported anymore.

-Most of all, this is work in progress.
+WARNING, this is work in progress!

-# Building on the Orange Pi Zero
+# Building an "out-of-tree" driver on the Orange Pi Zero

 To use the driver on the Orange Pi Zero install Armbian from SD-card (preferbly prepared with Etcher).
 Log in as root.
 First clone this code and compile locally on OrangePi Zero (using kernel version 4.11.5 here ...):